Securing the water supply to the Koniambo nickel mine in New Caledonia

 Create synergy between multicultural teams

 With over four decades of experience in designing and operating seawater desalination plants, SUEZ has exceptional skills in desalination by reverse osmosis.
 This process is acknowledged as being the most efficient, economical and environmentally-sound.
+With our own technologies like ultrafiltration, nanofiltration, reverse osmosis and electrodeionization, we can deliver small standard skids or large complex projects all under one straightforward process and product warranty.

 One of the initial challenges was to deal with the rocky escarpments on a terrain where the mine nestled in the mountains, 900 m above sea level.